HCL-TECH-SOFTWARE/connections-doc/v8/admin/install/t_install_post_files_downloads.md

     -   /linuxs390\_x64-ap22
     -   /linux\_amd64-ap22
     -   /win\_ia32-ap22

     For example, on Linux systems, go to the following directory:

     ```
     /IBM/Connections/plugins/ihs/mod_ibm_local_redirect/linux_ia32-ap22/mod_ibm_local_redirect.so
     ```

-    **Notes:**

-    -   These directories are valid whether you installed IBM HTTP Server from the 32-bit or 64-bit supplemental package, because the IBM HTTP Server process is 32-bits in both cases and requires 32-bit modules.
+    **Note:** These directories are valid whether you installed IBM HTTP Server from the 32-bit or 64-bit supplemental package, because the IBM HTTP Server process is 32-bits in both cases and requires 32-bit modules.

 3. Copy the module to the appropriate directory on the system that hosts IBM HTTP Server.
 By default, modules are stored in the [ibm\_http\_server\_root](../plan/i_ovr_r_directory_conventions.md)/modules directory.

 4. Open the `httpd.conf` file \(in the [ibm\_http\_server\_root](../plan/i_ovr_r_directory_conventions.md)/conf directory by default\) and add the following statements to load the `ibm_local_redirect_module`, and the `mod_env` environment variable module: